 I have been wanting to create a cozy reading nook for my kids for as long as I can remember.
 There is something special about having a warm and cozy corner dedicated to snuggling up around good books.
+Thank you to Teepee Joy for sponsoring this post.

 I finally made the reading nook happen in our living room.
 My daughter Katie was more than happy to test it out for me right away with one of our favorite Bernstein Bears books.
-(This post contains affiliate links.)

 She was so excited about their new kids reading nook and spent a good amount of time in there this morning.
 I imagine we will have many more mornings spent snuggled up in our reading nook.